-Co-working has exploded in recent years.
-You’ll find some type of shared workspace in most towns and cities around the UK.
+Coworking has exploded in recent years.
+So much so, you will find some type of shared workspace in most towns and cities around the UK.
 But who it is coworking for?

 If you imagine shared workspaces are made up of bearded hipsters who run pop up food stalls, or geeky tech dudes wearing the same t-shirt for 9 days on the trot, you’d be right.
 But crucially, you’d also be wrong.

 Coworking really is a democratic space to grow your business, get support and share ideas with other users.
 On occasion, you’ll find departments from large organisations in coworking space.
 Using their proximity to startups and entrepreneurs to get close to investment opportunities.
 The energy created by rubbing shoulders with remote workers, and other independent professionals is clearly seen as a positive for business growth.

 Space is a Defining Factor.

 Finding the motivation to get your head down isn’t always easy when you’re working out of your spare bedroom.
 Distractions – or the lack of them – can affect productivity.

 Coworking can offer all the advantages of working in an office; desk space, connectivity, human contact, whilst still allowing you to get something done.
 Most will offer zoned areas, clearly defined for networking and sharing ideas and frustrations, as well as quieter spots for getting your head down.

 The bare domesticity of the traditional work-from-home space melts away in a cowork.
 You can be focused and driven and really appreciate the value of what you do in a way that isn’t always possible when you’re looking at an unkempt lawn or a pile of ironing.
 Having control over your work/life balance creates discipline.
 Structure is good, but it’s even better when it’s on your own terms.